Voice actor Dian Perry shares her tips for becoming an animation voice artist and doing voice over for cartoons.

-If you’re reading this, chances are you’re a working actor with a listing in Spotlight.
+If you’re reading this, chances are you’re a professional actor with a Spotlight membership.
 Maybe you’ve already secured your dream job and, if so, that’s terrific!
-But perhaps there’s another acting genre that you’ve always been curious about: what would it feel like to be a voice actor working on a cartoon?
+But perhaps there’s another acting genre that you’ve always been curious about: what would it be like to work as a voice actor on a cartoon?

-There is nothing quite like the thrill of creating original character voices, bringing an animation script to life and then watching the finished characters move and speak with the voices you created for them.
-I hear you – ‘Good heavens yes, I’d LOVE some of that!
-But it’s impossible to get into!’
-No, it isn’t.
-Apart from some natural ability (of course), you need 3 key things: training, a great animation demo and a voice agent.
-Ok, so it looks like a pretty steep mountain to climb, but if you’re determined and take it one step at a time, you will reach the summit.
+Apart from some natural ability (of course), you need three key things: training, a great animation demo, and a voice agent.
+It may seem like a pretty steep mountain to climb, but if you’re determined and take it one step at a time, you will reach the summit.

 - Good acting

 Notice that ‘good acting’ tops the list.
 You can perform vocal gymnastics until you’re blue in the face, but unless they’re cemented in a foundation of top-notch acting, you’re in trouble.

 Only your most fully developed characters should make the cut.
 If you have just five excellent ones, that’s fine.
 Don’t pad out your reel with under-cooked characters for the sake of it!
 You’ll end up diluting the excellence of the others.
 If you know your characters so well that you can read the back of a cereal box as them, then they’re ready to go.